 I’m not hanging on to avoid admitting a mistake.
 Rather, I am trying to think long-term and wait for the tables to turn.
 At least that’s what I tell myself.
 It’s the old Wall Street saw: I wasn’t wrong, just early.

 But the dates on my target-date funds keep getting closer.
 And yet my belief in my own perspicacity—and in the ability of investment legends like Icahn and Loeb to beat the market—keeps delaying my own retirement.

 Related: Adam Grossman on Michael Burry

 William Ehart is a journalist in the Washington, D.C., area.
-Bill’s previous articles for HumbleDollar include Not My Guru, China Syndrome and Before the Fall.
+Bill’s previous articles include Not My Guru, China Syndrome and Before the Fall.
 In his spare time, he enjoys writing for beginning and intermediate investors on why they should invest and how simple it can be, despite all the financial noise.
 Follow Bill on Twitter @BillEhart.